-- "Cause" means generally conviction or plea of nolo contendere to a felony; commission of fraud or material act of dishonesty with respect to the Company or its colleagues, customers or affiliates; failure to carry out material responsibilities of employment; material misconduct or similar behavior; a material violation of Company policy; or material breach of the executive's obligations under his employment agreement. - "Change in Control" means generally any person or group becomes the beneficial owner of 40% or more of the Company's outstanding voting securities; completion of a merger, consolidation or reorganization of the Company unless the stockholders before such transaction own at least a majority of the outstanding voting securities of the outstanding securities or at least a majority of the fair market value of the successor company; or a sale, transfer, liquidation or other disposition of all or substantially all of the Company's assets. - "Change in Control Period" means generally, for Mr. Kendall, the period beginning 180 days before and ending 24 months following the effective date of a Change in Control, and for Mr. Maxwell and Mr. Barber, the period beginning 180 days before and ending 12 months following the effective date of a Change in Control. - "Good Reason" means generally a material diminution in the executive's position or duties; a material breach by the Company of the executive's employment agreement, including any reduction of base salary or target bonus percentage; or relocation of more than 50 miles from the Company's headquarters. - "Permanent Disability" means generally the executive's inability to perform the essential functions of his job with or without reasonable accommodation for a period of 150 consecutive days or an aggregate of 180 days in any 12 month period due to illness, accident or other physical or mental incapacity, as determined by a duly licensed physician. - "Severance Period" means generally, for Mr. Kendall, 18 months following termination of employment (or until the end of the initial employment term, if longer), and for Mr. Maxwell and Mr. Barber, 12 months following termination of employment.
+- "Cause" means, generally, conviction or plea of nolo contendere to a felony; commission of fraud or material act of dishonesty with respect to the Company or its colleagues, customers or affiliates; willful and repeated failure to carry out material responsibilities of employment; material misconduct or similar behavior; a material violation of Company policy; or material breach of the executive's obligations under his employment agreement. - "Change in Control" means generally any person or group becomes the beneficial owner of 40% or more of the Company's outstanding voting securities; completion of a merger, consolidation or reorganization of the Company unless the stockholders before such transaction own at least a majority of the outstanding voting securities of the outstanding securities or at least a majority of the fair market value of the successor company; or a sale, transfer, liquidation or other disposition of all or substantially all of the Company's assets. - "Change in Control Period" means generally, for Mr. Kendall, the period beginning 180 days before and ending 24 months following the effective date of a Change in Control, and for Mr. Barber and Mr. Toth, the period beginning 180 days before and ending 12 months following the effective date of a Change in Control. - "Good Reason" means generally a material diminution in the executive's position or duties; a material breach by the Company of the executive's employment agreement, including any reduction of base salary or target bonus percentage; or relocation of more than 50 miles from the Company's headquarters. - "Permanent Disability" means generally the executive's inability to perform the essential functions of his job with or without reasonable accommodation for a period of 150 consecutive days or an aggregate of 180 days in any twelve (12) month period due to illness, accident or other physical or mental incapacity, as determined by a duly licensed physician. - "Severance Period" means generally, for Mr. Kendall, 18 months following termination of employment and for Mr. Barber and Mr. Toth, 12 months following termination of employment.